reeflective/flags/README.md

 - The codebase is not huge, but significant nonetheless.
 I aimed to write it as structured and cleanly as possible.

-Please open a PR if you wish to bring enhancements to it.
+Please open a PR or an issue if you wish to bring enhancements to it.
 For newer features, please consider if there is a large number of people who might benefit from it, or if it has a chance of impairing on future development.
 If everything is fine, please propose !
 Other contributions, as well as bug fixes and reviews are also welcome.